Sumit4482/Any_And_AnyObject/README.md

 3. Write a function describeElements(elements: [Any]) that iterates over the array and prints the type of each element.

 ### **Test Coverage**
+Basic Test Cases, No business logic is here
 ![image](https://github.com/Sumit4482/TypeCheck_AndTypeCasting/assets/61246873/b940a8d7-47ee-468b-91f5-530e549c5255)

 ### **Output**